-You should plan to keep your child at home, until cleared by his/her healthcare provider, if that child has:
+You should plan to keep your child at home for COVID-19 symptoms, until cleared by his/her healthcare provider, based on the following guidance:

 If your child has one or more of these symptoms, you should also contact his/her healthcare provider immediately.
 Your child may also be required to take a COVID-19 test, and receive a negative result, before returning to campus.